-After your explorations in Glanum, it's worth while to visit another place of memory, the asylum where Vincent van Gogh spent one year after the dramatic incident in Arles, when he cut off his ear.
+After your explorations in Glanum, it's worth visiting the asylum where Vincent van Gogh spent one year after the dramatic incident in Arles.
 The Monastère de St-Paul-de-Mausole is just a short ride from Glanum.
-Since 1605 it has functioned as a psychiatric hospital, even today.
+Since 1605 it has functioned as a psychiatric hospital, remaining so today.